WebTalks

 Survivors

 Historian Raymond Kévorkian reveals figures and demographic details about the survivors of the Armenian Genocide—who they were, how they survived and where they were concentrated along deportation routes.
-Kévorkian also gives a brief account of the rescue missions organized by Armenian institutions in an effort to recover Islamized survivors scattered throughout the empire in the aftermath of the genocide.
+Kévorkian also gives a brief account of the rescue missions organized by Armenian institutions in an effort to recover Islamized survivors scattered throughout the empire in the aftermath of the Genocide.

 Produced by AGBU WebTalks in partnership with the Zoryan Institute.

-Historian Raymond Kévorkian outlines the five distinct phases that constituted the ... [more]
+Historian Raymond Kévorkian explains the beginnings of AGBU and the circumstances t ... [more]